Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Centring and Scale Length Optimisation

 In Section~\ref{sec: Dataset}, we use the \textit{CANDELS}-reported centre to create the galaxy postage stamp.
 To refine our estimates for the centre and maximise the fidelity of the reconstruction, we follow a two-step procedure to (1) minimise the large-scale asymmetry, and (2) select the scale length that minimises the amplitude of the higher-order axisymmetric coefficients relative to the lowest-order axisymmetric coefficient.

 To determine the centre, we define an algorithmic centre for the galaxy based on minimising the large-scale asymmetry.
-In practice, the centre of a galaxy is determined by minimising the a radial-term-limited dipole metric,
+In practice, the centre of a galaxy is determined by minimising the a radial-term-limited dipole metric using the Newton - Raphson method,

 Here, $n_{\rm min}$ and $n_{\rm max}$ are the lowest and highest radial orders considered, respectively for the expansion.
 When determining the centre, a smaller $n_{\rm max}$ ($n_{\rm max} = 10 $) is chosen to minimise the dipole on larger scales, while we maintain $n_{\rm min}=0$, as in the main text.
+Hence, \textbf{\textit{FLEX}} reiterates over Equation~\ref{Raphson} for each pair of pixel coordinates till it reaches the `central' coordinates that minimise large-scale asymmetry.

 Unlike fitting elliptical isophotes, this dynamic method allows the algorithm to account for non-axisymmetric features in the centre calculation.
 When compared to the RA and Dec values reported in the \textit{CANDELS} catalogue, we find an offset with respect to the calculated centres.